Stackclash/5e-vault/5. Mechanics/Items/Curse Of Jealousy Hhhvi.md

 When you attune to this item you become cursed.
 As long as you remain cursed, you feel a strong need to be around this item at all times and become reluctant to be more than 5 feet away from it at any given time.
 In addition, whenever you attempt to give an item belonging to you to someone else, you must succeed on a DC 12 Wisdom saving throw.
 If you fail, you find yourself unable to give that item away and your action is wasted.

-This curse ends permanently on both the item and the afflicted creature if the remove curse spell or similar magic is cast on the cursed item.
+This curse ends permanently on both the item and the afflicted creature if the [[5.
+Mechanics/Spells/Remove Curse.md\|remove curse]] spell or similar magic is cast on the cursed item.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 123*